corda/corda-docs/content/en/docs/corda-enterprise/4.7/operations/deployment/hsm-integration.md

 Alias keys are stored in the HSM, and are never removed.
 Each HSM implementation should only have a very small number of alias keys.

-Non-alias keys are are generated using by the HSM and extracted from HSMs in a wrapped format.
-Depending on the implementation there may be very many confidential identity keys.
+Non-alias keys are generated using the HSM and extracted from HSMs in a wrapped format.
+Depending on the implementation there may be many confidential identity keys.
 Confidential identity keys are not stored in the HSM.
 The key used to wrap confidential identity keys is stored in the HSM and is not extracted.

 All asymmetric keypairs (TLS, Artemis, and node legal identity) should use elliptic-curve keys, and all wrapping keys should use at least AES 256-bit keys.